 Many plants root in water or in a no-potting soil rooting medium.
 Some start easily in sand or perlite.

 Lots of plants are easy to root.
 A rooting hormone is a must-have in the greenhouse and garden.
-Hormones help start plants during the offseason or help with hard-to-root plants like citrus trees.
+Hormones help plants start during the offseason or with hard-to-root plants like citrus trees.